kenseehart/bffl/README.md

 - signed/unsigned ints of any size
 - enumerations
 - floating point in any format (you can define custom floats)
-- fixed point
+- binary fixed point
-- decimal
+- decimal fixed point (or fixed point in any base)
 - *`future:`* quantization

 #### compound types